NikKowPHP/social-brain/introduction.md

 Your brain is a magnificent orchestra.
 But in high-stakes moments, it often feels like chaos.
 You are already the conductor of this orchestra.
 The problem is, no one ever handed you the baton.

 To show you how to use this baton, our journey will follow the transformation of a leader I'll call Maria.
 Maria is a brilliant programmer, a master of logic, who is about to discover—just as I did—that her greatest strengths are the source of her biggest failures in human connection.
 Her story, a composite of the leaders I've coached, will be our real-world laboratory.
-We will watch her fail, learn the protocols, and practice them in high-stakes situations.
+We will watch her fail, learn the practices, and apply them in high-stakes situations.
 This book is the baton, and Maria's story is the first piece of music we will learn to conduct together.

 Maria's world is built on a single, core belief: logic is sufficient.
 She is a master of elegant code and airtight arguments, and she has built her career on the quiet confidence that the best data will always win.
 For her, human emotion is a messy, unpredictable bug in the system, a variable to be managed and contained, not a core feature.
 But deep down, her logical fortress is a defense against a terrifying fear: that she is fundamentally ill-equipped for the chaotic, human side of leadership.
 This makes her feel like an impostor, and her journey is not just about learning new skills; it's about dismantling a core belief and discovering that true influence is forged by integrating logic with connection.